Eomys/pyleecan-doc/Tests_Turorials/how.to.parametrize.md

 # Parametrizing test

 Pytest enables to go much further and test more cases on a single test by running a test with different input data.
+This is a very good alternative to test different data without duplicating the code.
+With that, it is possible to have a set of data which will be right and one another false.
+The speed of the tests will be increase by doing parametrization !
 To do so, just need to use the parametrize marker.
 This marker has two arguments:
 * a tuple containing the test parameters names
 * a list containing tuples, each tuple contains the input data for one test run